langchain-ai/integration-repo-template/README.md

 ## Initial Repo Checklist (Remove this section after completing)

+Welcome to the LangChain Partner Integration Repository!
+This checklist will help you get started with your new repository.

+After creating your repo from the integration-repo-template, we'll go through the following steps:

+1. Setting up your new repository in GitHub
+2.

 This setup assumes that the partner package is already split.
 For those instructions, see [these docs](https://python.langchain.com/docs/contributing/integrations#partner-packages).